rommel-rodriguez/acme_encounters/README.md

     which is the desired output table.

 ## Approach
+It was decided to store the ScheduleEntry objects inside the entry_dic, each in a list exclusive to that day, so that finding overlaps was more efficient, as we no longer have to compare with entries from different days.

+The functionality in the EmployeeEncountersParser.generate_table method could have been included in the EmployeeEncountersParser._parse_input_file method, but doing so only helps the performance a little and the complexity is not changed.
+On the other hand breaking the code this way, makes it easier to follow.

-Some basic assumptions were made and some common error were handled
+Some basic assumptions were made and some common error were handled:

 ### Assumptions:

     - The input file follows the same format that the provided